SystemsGenetics/KINC/docs/analytics.rst

 Extract
 -------

-The Extract analytic takes two data objects, a CMX object and a CCM object, and extracts a network by applying a correlation threshold.
-The network file can be in plain-text format, which is similar to the format used by ``export-cmx``, or "minimal" plain-text format, which does not contain any data from the CCM object, or GraphML format, which is an XML format for networks.
+The Extract analytic takes two data objects, a CMX object and a CCM object, and extracts a co-expression network by applying a correlation threshold.
+The network file can use the full plain-text format, the "minimal" plain-text format, or the GraphML format.

 .. code:: bash